caslab-code/qc-higher-energy-state-attack/README.md

 |qiskit-ibmq-provider  |    0.20.2|
 |qiskit-terra          |    0.25.2.1|

 Additionally, quantum computers on IBM Quantum may retire in the future.
 On different quantum computers, the results may be different.
 However, this does not hurt the main claims in the paper.
-This paper mainly used `ibm_lagos` to perform the experiments, which is announced to be retired on November 28, 2023.
+This paper mainly used `ibm_lagos` to perform the experiments, which was announced to be retired on November 28, 2023.

 ### Basic Test